Honeycomb Tessellations and Graded Permutohedral Blades: Configuration space of points on the circle

 \section{Configuration space of points on the circle}

 Let us denote by

 the configuration space of $n$ points on the unit circle $U(1) = \{z\in \mathbb{C}: \vert z\vert=1\}$, modulo simultaneous rotation.
-In this section we record a convenient labeling and parameterization of the configuration space of $n$ points on the circle modulo simultaneous rotation.
+This could naturally be considered to be embedded on the diagonal in $U(n)$.
+In this section we record a convenient labeling and parameterization of the components of $\mathcal{O}^n$.
+We give parametrizations of the closed components of $\mathcal{O}^n$, leaving further exploration to future work.

 Denote by $\Delta_1^n = \{x\in \lbrack 0,1\rbrack^n: \sum_{i=1}^n x_i=1\}$ the unit simplex.

 \begin{defn} Let $\mathbf{S}=(S_1,\ldots, S_k)$ be an ordered set partition of $\{1,\ldots, n\}$.
 For $x\in \Delta_1^n$, define